galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 >
 >    {% snippet faqs/galaxy/histories_create_new.md %}
 >
-> 2. Import the following files from [GTN](./data/anolis-raw.fst) or from the shared data library.
+> 2. Import the file anolis-raw.fst from [Zenodo](https://zenodo.org/records/10415242/files/anolis-raw.fst) or from the shared data library.
 >    ```
 >    anolis-raw.fst
 >    ```